 Deed-in-Lieu of Foreclosure

-A deed-in-lieu is a negotiated arrangement where the heir or estate voluntarily transfers title to the lender in exchange for the lender releasing the debt and forgoing the foreclosure process.
-Benefits for the estate include avoiding the formal foreclosure process (which can take months and involves court proceedings in some states) and a clean resolution.
+A deed-in-lieu is a negotiated arrangement where the heir or estate voluntarily transfers title to the lender in exchange for the lender releasing the debt and forgoing the formal foreclosure process.
+Benefits for the estate include avoiding months of court proceedings and achieving a clean resolution.
 The lender must agree to accept the deed-in-lieu and confirm it satisfies the debt in full.

 Short Sale